 The same can be said for most of the characters in Jubei-Chan when it comes to the chemistry they have together.
 The aforementioned Koinosuke's attempts to convince Jiyu are hilariously futile, but there's a charm to his desperation.
 Bantarou, the school's self-proclaimed "Banchou," has fallen in love with Jiyu at first sight, and as such, is on a never-ending quest to confess to her.
 And as for Shiro, Jiyu's other schoolmate...well, it's the same story for him.
 Yes, it's quite common for characters in this series to fall in love with Jiyu at first sight.
 I guess who could blame them, right?
 But this actually plays into one of the show's greatest comedic strengths: repetition.

-This show loves to find humor in repetition, which is naturally a slow-blooming form of humor.
-It's also a tricky thing to do without running jokes into the ground, but for the most part this show understands what kinds of things are worth repeating.
+This show loves to find humor in repetition, which is a tricky thing to do without running jokes into the ground.
+However, this show really understands what kinds of things are worth repeating.
 For example: The first time a character gets lost in a particular forest, you might only smirk, but by the end of the series, once almost every character has managed to do this, you may just laugh out loud at what is essentially the same gag.
 And this repetitive humor comes through most noticeably in the recurring ways that characters always introduce themselves.
 They do so with such conviction even at times when it would be absurd given the contexts of their situations.
 There's also a peculiar pattern that begins to develop where the characters find themselves mixed up in various bike chase scenes, if that's what you could call them, where their sillier quirks really have the opportunities to shine.

 But if it wasn't enough that this show's humor takes time to show itself, it also comes in multiple unexpected and unusual forms.
 There are long pauses that sometimes last for almost half a minute reminiscent of those from Evangelion, except that in this case the pauses are used for humor rather than for dramatic tension.
-Characters will frequently make exaggerated faces, but not of the typical chibi anime variety.
-Here, it's more like an American cartoon in that the creators aren't afraid to present facial features in unflattering ways.
-Characters' limbs, too, are freely distorted and stretched to fit the context of the joke or scene, and the laws of physics need not always apply.
+Characters frequently make exaggerated faces, but not of the typical chibi anime variety.
+Their limbs, too, are freely distorted and stretched to fit the context of the joke or scene, and the laws of physics need not always apply.
 These exaggerations are even funnier in contrast to the relatively realistic proportions that the characters usually conform to.
 The show also has a funny habit of showing characters exit or enter scenes in deliberately strange ways.
 Yet, throughout all of these visual character gags, the animators at Madhouse still pay lots of attention to detail.

 The music of this series is nice as well, particularly Jiyu's theme which is always a pleasure to hear at crucial moments.
 A different arrangement of this theme also serves as the series' opening theme, although this somehow manages to be one of the strangest openings that I've ever seen for an anime: For just about 15 seconds this music plays before cutting out prematurely, after which Jiyu continues to ride her bike towards the screen for a few more seconds of dead, awkward silence.
 Perhaps that is the joke.